CiurescuP/CiurescuP/README.md

 ➣ 🎮 Huge love for video games; from design, to stories, to playthrough

-➣ 🌪️ Currently working on all types of projects 🌪️
+➣ 🌪️ Currently working on my future.

-➣ 🏆 Goal: Be the person I needed when I was younger.
+➣ 🏆 Goal: Become the person I've always wanted to be.

 ➣ 🎨 Been on computers and Playstations before I could walk.
 Maybe that's where all my creativity comes from?